Anders-H/MutableStringLibrary/README.md

 - `DefaultsToNull`
 - `IgnoreCase`

+# Functions for modifying a string

+These functions modify the string object and returns the difference.

 ## CutBeginningAt

-The function `CutBeginningAt` removes the beginning of a string and returns the removed part as a mutable string with the same flags.
+The function `CutBeginningAt` removes the beginning of a string and returns the removed part as a mutable string with the same flags as the original.

 **Basic example:**